ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of locomotor acceleration)
-- **Description**: Maximum acceleration when the engine component is damaged (10% - 50% health, partially functional status).
+- **Description**: Maximum acceleration when the jet engine component is damaged (10% - 50% health, partially functional status).
 Can be specified as absolute value (e.g., `0.5`) or percentage of locomotor's `AccelerationDamaged` (e.g., `60%`).
 If percentage is used (contains `%` suffix), [MaxAccelerationDamagedValueType](#maxaccelerationdamagedvaluetype) is automatically set to `PERCENTAGE` during parsing.
 If not set, the locomotor uses its own `AccelerationDamaged` value.
 This property is optional - if omitted, the locomotor's default damaged acceleration is used.
 - **Default**: `0.0` (not set, uses locomotor default)
 - **Example**: `MaxAccelerationDamaged = 0.5` or `MaxAccelerationDamaged = 60%`